FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 '{ "userId": "429797ba-37d7-4bbe-8748-58fb812448ff" }'
 ```

-## Moving to Netty
+## Goodbye Tomcat, hello Netty

-Another change in this release that opens up some exciting new possibilities is the move from Tomcat to Netty for the infrastructure underlying FusionAuth.
+Another change in this release opens up some exciting new possibilities.
+With 1.37, the infrastructure underlying FusionAuth is changed: out with Tomcat and in with Netty.

-Tomcat has been very good to us over the years, and the previous releases relied on it.
-But Tomcat has some architectural assumptions and moving to a more customizable foundational layer like Netty allows better cookie handling and more options around configuration reloading.
+Tomcat has been very good to FusionAuth over the years.
+But Tomcat has some architectural assumptions.
+Moving to a more customizable foundation layer like Netty allows better cookie handling and flexibility around configuration reloading.

-While this is a lower level change that is functionally equivavlent and shouldn't have any impacts on you and your users, it will open up a lot of possibilities for FusionAuth in future versions.
+While this is a functionally equivalent lower level change and shouldn't have any impacts on you and your users, we look forward to the future features this will enable.

 ## The rest of it

 There were 21 issues, enhancements, and bug fixes included in this release.
 A selection of these not mentioned above includes:

 * SMTP debugging is now available in the Event Log rather than the System Log.
-* Client library fixes.
+* You can now use `let`/`optional` chaining in your JavaScript when using the GraalJS lambda engine.
-* You can now use `let`/`optional` chaining when using the GraalJS lambda engine.
+* Some client library bugs were fixed.
-* Email template size restrictions were increased from 64K to 16MB, allowing for uses such as inline images in emails.
+* Email template size restrictions were increased from 64K to 16MB, allowing for inline images in emails.
 * FusionAuth now supports `id_token_hint` on logout.

 Read more about all the changes in the [release notes](/docs/v1/tech/release-notes#version-1-37-0).